Easy Breadless Turkey Meatloaf Recipe

 5.

-Combine the ground turkey with the walnut and onion mixture in a large bowl.
-Add salt, Aleppo pepper, and cumin.
-Incorporate the mix thoroughly.
+In a large bowl, combine the ground turkey with the walnut and onion mixture.
+Add salt, Aleppo pepper, and cumin, then mix thoroughly until all the ingredients are evenly incorporated.

 Mark as complete